v3rse/site/source/_posts/oss-step1-git-mastery.md

 __I want to create a new feature in my project__

 `Git` is highly optimized for branching and merging quickly.
 Branches aren't copies of the working directory folder.
-Instead they are just another grouping of nodes on the tree. `Git` keeps track of branch changes with the same folder as the working directory and makes changes to the working directory when new branch is checked out.
+Instead they are just another grouping of nodes on the tree. `Git` keeps track of branch changes within the same folder as the working directory and makes changes to the working directory when new branch is checked out.

-Conventionally new features to a project are created in a branch.
-Feature branches are then merged into the master branch after testing and then deleted. `Git` allows us to do this quickly and easily because now files are actually copied.
+Conventionally new features for a project are created in a branch.
+Feature branches are then merged into the master branch after testing and then deleted. `Git` allows us to do this quickly and easily because no files are actually copied.

 {% codeblock lang:sh %}
 #Create new branch